dataforgoodfr/batch7_satellite_ges/README.md

 # What we want to do

-- Detect peak in data by looking at CO² Plume
+- Detect peaks in data by looking at CO² Plume
 - Agregate known sources of CO²
-- Compare peak to known sources to correct them
+- Compare peaks to known sources to correct them
-- Machine Learning to find new source
+- Machine Learning to find new sources
 - Display the result on a comprehensive map

 # What we have achieved

 - XXX Picture of CO² Plume

-# What is comming next
+# What is coming next

 - Find nearest inventory from peak position, using the wind vector.